opensearch-project/documentation-website/_tools/logstash/ship-to-opensearch.md

 - service_name (string, default => "es") - Defines the service name to be used for `aws_iam` authentication.
 - legacy_template (boolean, default => true) - Selects the OpenSearch template API.
 When `true`, uses legacy templates via the _template API.
 When `false`, uses composable templates via the _index_template API.
 - default_server_major_version (number) - The OpenSearch server major version to use when it's not available from the OpenSearch root URL.
 If not set, the plugin throws an exception when the version can't be fetched.
-- target_bulk_bytes (number) - number of maximum bytes in the buffer.
-After this has been reached it will flush the data.
-Useful when the bulk requests are too large for the opensearch cluster.
+- target_bulk_bytes (number) - The maximum number of bytes in the buffer.
+When the maximum is reached Opensearch will flush the data.
+This is useful for when the bulk requests are too large for the OpenSearch cluster.

 ## Data streams